Bang Mun Nak district

 Bang Mun Nak (บางมูลนาก, /th/) is a district (amphoe) in the southern part of Phichit province, central Thailand.

 History

 Bang Mun Nak was the location of the Mueang Phum, an ancient town believed to be part of Phichit Province.
 In 1903, the province of Phichit was divided into three districts: Mueang Pichit, Bang Khlan, and Mueang Phum.
 In 1907, the district office moved to a new location on the west bank of the Nan River, north of Wat Bang Mun Nak temple under the name "Mueang Phum District".
 On 8 March 1916, the district name was changed to Bang Mun Nak and the district office was moved to the east bank of the river.

 The name Bang Mun Nak means 'place of otter dung' because at Khlong Busabong (north of Bang Mun Nak market) there were many otters that defecated in the area, so it was called Bang Khi Nak, later changed to Bang Mun Nak.
+Bang Mun Nak is commonly referred to as Bang Nak by the locals.